Kahroba2000/MTL_MRCNN/README.md

 # Getting Started
 For training your own model, follows the instruction below:
 1- Generate a jointly annotated dataset (in COCO format with .JSON extention).
 The dataset contains the objects class annotation, segmentation and attributes.
-You can use www.ai-console.com for this.
+You can use www.ai-console.com for this./n
 2- Rename the dataset to dataset.json and replace it with the one in the main directory.
 3- Open the Config_default.ini and set the directories and parameters.
 4- Run the Dataset.ipynb jupyter notebook to download the images on your local machine and also spliting the dataset.